 Who we are

-ESG Validation is a London based limited liability partnership (LLP).
-Our partners and associates have a wealth of experience in business, finance, trade and the environment, allowing us to bring a global perspective to the ESG advice and assistance we offer our clients.
+ESG Validation is a London based Limited Company.
+Our Founders and Managing Directors partners and associates have a wealth of experience in business, finance, trade and the environment, allowing us to bring a global perspective to the ESG advice and assistance we offer our clients.
 The ESG strategies we help develop are robust in the face of scrutiny, coherent and evidence-based, and designed around international best practice and gathering global expectations.

 Richard is an independent adviser on international affairs and commerce with a focus on trade, conflict, and development.
 He has led four multi-million-pound organisations as chief executive over a total of 18 years.
 These include a famous 200-year-old charity, a UK government agency, a private company, and a 130,000-strong membership body.
 All of them were revenue-based operations delivering public benefits.